saraogiraj94/node-customer-order/readme.md

 3 Adding more sorting parameters.

 4 Creating Indexes in mongodb for faster query response based on the read pattern of usage.

+5 New APIs from the data can be created like the total purchase by brand and a reward can be calculated based on that.

 5 Dockerizing the application.